PKU-YuanGroup/Open-Sora-Plan/README.md

 ## 📰 News

 **[2024.04.09]** 🚀 Excited to share our latest exploration on metamorphic time-lapse video generation: [MagicTime](https://github.com/PKU-YuanGroup/MagicTime), which learns real-world physics knowledge from time-lapse videos.
+Here is the dataset for train (updateing): [Open-Sora-Dataset](https://github.com/PKU-YuanGroup/Open-Sora-Dataset).

 **[2024.04.07]** 🔥🔥🔥 Today, we are thrilled to present Open-Sora-Plan v1.0.0, which significantly enhances video generation quality and text control capabilities.
 See our [report](docs/Report-v1.0.0.md).
 Thanks to HUAWEI NPU for supporting us.